Pedro Mateu-Gelabert, PhD

 Pedro Mateu-Gelabert is an Associate Professor at the CUNY Graduate School of Public Health and Health Policy and a sociologist with over 20 years of research experience in New York City and internationally.
 His research spans the epidemiology of drug use, urban studies, crime, immigration, social networks, and HIV/Hepatitis C prevention.
 He has more than 50 peer-reviewed publications and has been guest lecturer in numerous national and international forums including University of Chicago, Columbia University, Beth Israel Medical Center, Colombian Ministry of Health, Rio de Janeiro Office of Public Safety, and Office of Human Rights in San José (Costa Rica).
 Dr. Mateu-Gelabert has collaborated with various interdisciplinary research teams, including the New York City Department of Health and Mental Hygiene (NYCDOHMH), Weill Cornell Medical College, and Beth Israel Medical Center.
 He has worked on international projects in multiple countries including Colombia (Emerging heroin markets leading to HIV epidemics among young injectors), Spain (HCV prevention among injection drug users) and Ukraine (HIV treatment access and care cascade for people who inject drugs).
 Projects

 Principal Investigator, Accessible Care Intervention for Engaging People Who Inject Illicit Drugs (PWID) in Hepatitis C Care.
-Active
+Completed

 Principal Investigator, HIV, HCV and STI Risk Associated with Nonmedical Use of Prescription Opioids.
 Completed